AshmitaBarthwal/Coding-Practice/README.md

 # Coding Practice Solutions

 Welcome to my **Coding Practice Solutions** repository!
-This repository contains solutions to various coding problems I have practiced across multiple platforms like LeetCode, Codeforces and GFG.
+This repository contains solutions to various coding problems I have practiced across platforms like LeetCode, Codeforces and GFG.
 The solutions are implemented in **C++**.